zyishai/sea-trader/README.md

 - Poor reputation

 <!-- [IMAGE: Screenshot of end-game achievements with player's trading empire stats] -->

+## 📜 Historical Notes
+> Set in the bustling trade routes of 1850s Far East, *Sea Trader* uses authentic period measurements and trading practices.

+- **Picul (擔)**: The standard unit of maritime trade, equal to about 60.48kg
+- **Trade Routes**: Historical routes between major ports like Hong Kong, Shanghai, and Singapore
+- **Goods**: From everyday commodities to luxury items, reflecting the actual goods traded during the China Trade era

 ## 🚀 What's Coming Next
 > These features are in active development!